 |Exhibitor (complimentary full-meeting access badge only)||$89||$89|

 Instructions to receive credit and/or certificates

-Attendees interested in claiming AMA PRA Category 1 Credits™ for attendance at the ARVO Annual Meeting must pay the CME credits and certificates fee.
+Attendees interested in claiming AMA PRA Category 1 Credits™ for participating in the ARVO Annual Meeting must pay the CME credits and certificates fee.
 Payment is collected during the registration process or added to an existing registration.
 Upon payment of this fee, an account will be created in our CME credit system allowing you to submit session evaluations and indicate the extent of your participation in each session.
-You will receive an email from “ARVO 2018 CME” with login information prior to the start of the Annual Meeting or within two business days of your purchase (whichever is later).
-Only attendees with a paid account will be able to claim credit for the 2018 Annual Meeting.
+You will receive an email from “ARVO 2019 CME” with login information prior to the start of the Annual Meeting or within two business days of your purchase (whichever is later).
+Only attendees with a paid account will be able to claim credit for the 2019 Annual Meeting.